Time is what keeps everything from

 Several chapters have been published as stand-alone short stories in various literary journals.
 They're available to read via the links below.
 (Trigger warning: some chapters are sexually explicit.)

-Published in the Proud to Be anthology by Southeast Missouri State University Press, 2021.
+Published in Proud to Be anthology by Southeast Missouri State University Press.

-Performed as part of a WordTheatre worldwide presentation, 2021. (spoken word)
+Performed as part of a WordTheatre worldwide presentation (spoken word)

 Grass Through Pavement is a work of fiction.
 The names, characters, businesses, places, events and incidents in this book are either the product of the author's imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.